U.S. Health Care Delivery Initiative

 The HCDI RFP solicits proposals from J-PAL affiliates, J-PAL post-docs, and HCDI members invited by J-PAL North America.
 To learn about HCDI funding opportunities for health agencies and health care organizations interested in designing and implementing randomized evaluations of innovative programs, please see the HCDI Innovation Competition.

-- Application Form and Instructions – Sixth Round, Fall 2016
+- Application Form and Instructions – Seventh Round, Winter 2017

 Types of proposals: